2019 Nevada Legislative Session

 confidentiality among peer support counselors and their public safety personnel.

 This bill removes the authorization of a court to issue an order or subpoena requiring the disclosure of confidential communications made during such a peer support counseling sessions.
 In other words, if it's confidential, it remains confidential.
-We support this bill.
-It passed
+We supported this bill.

 Assembly Bill (AB) 291

 .
-This bill is sponsored by Assemblywoman Sandra Jauregui and is assigned to the Assembly Judiciary Committee.
-It will prohibit devices attached to
+This bill is sponsored by Assemblywoman Sandra Jauregui and originally sought to prohibit devices attached to

-that approximate the rate of fire of a machine gun (exempting law enforcement and military carrying out official duties); it reduces the allowable concentration of alcohol in the blood to possess any firearm from .10% to .08%; and it repeals state preemption of the authority over counties, cities and towns regarding firearms purchases, possession, transfers, registration, etc. (in other words, counties, cities and towns would have the authority over these issues and could regulate as they see fit).
-This bill underwent extensive amendments that clarified the semiautomatic firearm parts that were to be included in the bill, and while it maintains state preemption, under these amendments County Commissions can enact ordinances that are more stringent than state law.
-We opposed this bill, although we do support the reduction from .10% to .08% alcohol concentration issue.
+(generally, bump stocks) that approximate the rate of fire of a machine gun (exempting law enforcement and military carrying out official duties); it sought to reduce the allowable concentration of alcohol in the blood to possess any firearm from .10% to .08%; and it originally sought to repeal state preemption of the authority over counties, cities and towns regarding firearms purchases, possession, transfers, registration, etc. (in other words, counties, cities and towns would have the authority over these issues and could regulate as they see fit).
+The bill underwent extensive amendments that clarified the semiautomatic firearm parts that were to be included in the bill, and while it maintained state preemption, the amendments allowed County Commissions to enact ordinances that are more stringent than state law.
+We opposed this bill, although we did support the reduction from .10% to .08% alcohol concentration issue.

-The amended bill passed out of the Committee on April 12, 2019 and from the Assembly floor on April 23, 2019 by a vote of 28-13 (1 absence) and is now on to the Senate Judiciary Committee.
-It has not yet been scheduled for a meeting.
+The amended bill passed out of the Assembly Judiciary Committee and from the Assembly floor by a vote of 28-13 (1 absence).

 Assembly Bill (AB) 382